gc535/LivenessDectectionForFaceSpoofingAttack/README.md

 #### Note:
-  1. Currently, test and train are integrated in main.cpp and main.py
+  1. Currently, the merging MLP is still in development.
-  2. Current version performs DOG on all colorspace channels followed by LBP feature extraction on all channels.
+  2. Current version lbp performs DOG on all colorspace channels followed by LBP feature extraction on all channels.
-  3. Best accuracy can be achieve by trainig MLP model. (around 97%)
+  3. sub MLP network trained solely on LBP feature can obtain an (best) accuracy around 97%.
+  4. This project does not generate OFM (optical flow map) data, but directly used it to train a sub MLP network.

 ---------------------
 update 10/09/2018: